CCR-SOP/OpenSourcePerfusionSystem/Documentation/DataFormats.md

 After the header, data is immediately stored in described format.
 The assumption is that infusion volume and infusion rate data are acquired at the same time {Timestamp[1]}{InfusionVolume[1]}{InfusionRate[1]}{Timestamp[2]}{InfusionVolume[2]}{InfusionRate[2]}
+For targeted infusions (i.e. those which stop after a certain volume of fluid has been delivered), InfusionVolume will be non-zero; for non-targeted (i.e. continuous) infusions, InfusionVolume will be '888; for these continuous infusions, data will be recorded both when the infusion is started and stopped